Reader Question · Managing Up

 They give permission to be critical.
 “What should I do less of” is a legitimate request for a negative, not a fishing expedition for reassurance.
 “What would give someone pause” explicitly names the concerns frame.

 They’re easy to answer in 60 seconds.
 Your manager isn’t being asked for a performance review.
-They’re being asked for one data point, and most can produce one on the spot if it’s framed right.
+They’re being asked for one data point.

 The hardest part: sitting with what they say